ThunderFly-aerospace/docs/avionics/TFRPM01/index.md

 ## Where to get it?

-ThunderFly RPM counter is commercially available from [ThunderFly s.r.o.](https://www.thunderfly.cz/), write an email to info@thunderfly.cz or shop at [Lectronz](https://lectronz.com/products/1055) or [Tindie](https://www.tindie.com/products/20376/) stores.
+ThunderFly RPM counter is commercially available from [ThunderFly s.r.o.](https://www.thunderfly.cz/), write an email to sale@thunderfly.cz or shop at [Lectronz](https://lectronz.com/products/1055) or [Tindie](https://www.tindie.com/products/20376/) stores.

 ## Main Features

   * [Schmitt trigger input](https://en.wikipedia.org/wiki/Schmitt_trigger) to shape a non-uniform signal from the RPM sensing element.
   * Offload the flight controller's MCU, by self-counting and storing the number of counted pulses in I²C accessible internal memory
-  * Input status LED indicator - for easy debugging of mechanical configuration
+  * Input status LED indicator - for easy debugging of the mechanical configuration
   * Short circuit protection on the probe connector
   * Pass-through I²C connectors to allow a daisy chain of additional or multiple sensors
   * Highly robust and repairable design.